What happens to my joint assets after I die? Can I Will it to someone else?

 Please contact HDB or a conveyancing lawyer for HDB or private properties respectively if you would like to know more on how to "convert" the ownership type.

-For bankaccounts, you can instead set up your own accounts and have other arrangements such as a supplementary credit card.
+For bank accounts, you can instead set up your own accounts and have other arrangements such as a supplementary credit card.

 As with most things, there are always exceptions based on a case-by-case basis (see external news article).
-This exceptions are usually rely on the point that the joint ownership is only in name, or through some ambiguity in the "joint agreement".
+These exceptions are usually rely on the point that the joint ownership is only in name, or through some ambiguity in the "joint agreement".

 Additionally, in joint bank accounts, some banks deliberately omit what happens to the funds in the account if one of the joint account holders passes on.
 These banks indicate in the terms and conditions of joint bank accounts that in the demise of one of the joint account holders, the other joint account holders will continue to have access [access, not to be confused with ownership of the funds within] to the account and that the account may be frozen in the event of a dispute.